stavxyz/terraform-aws-backend/README.md

 ### if using _existing_ backend resources (instead of creating new ones)

-#### re-using a DynamoDB lock table across terraform-managed projects
+#### re-using a DynamoDB lock table across multiple terraform-managed projects

 One of the resources created and managed by this module is the DynamoDB Table for [terraform locking](https://www.terraform.io/docs/state/locking.html).
 This module provides a default name: `terraform-lock`.
 This table may actually be re-used across multiple different projects.
 In the case that you already have a DynamoDB table you would like to use for locking (or perhaps you are already using this module in another project), you can simply import that dynamodb table: